 To load film, clip in a new roll up top, thread the film around the back, and insert the film leader into a takeup spool on the bottom.
 Put the back on the camera, lock it closed with the little slider on top under the handle, and slowly turn the winding knob until 1 appears in the little red window on the camera’s back.
 To frame a shot, hold the camera in front of your torso and look down into the viewfinder.
 Press the shutter button when you’re ready.
 The shutter button doesn’t lock after you press it, so if you press it again you’ll get a double exposure.

 The Brownie Hawkeye had a number of running changes during its 11-year run.
 Early cameras had metal winding knobs and little rivets next to the flash pins.
 Kodak fitted glass lenses and viewfinders at first, but switched to plastic in later cameras.
 The button for long exposures has various markings, from B (for bulb) to L (for long) to LONG, depending on when the camera was made.
 Mine has a CAMEROSITY code of CYRM, meaning it was made in November, 1953.
 Its winding knob is plastic, and its lens and viewfinder are glass.
 Its long exposure button is marked L.

+The roll features several shots of the falls.
 My experience with small waist-level viewfinders is that framing a level shot can be challenging.
 This photographer would probably agree – if he or she could see these photos.

-Do you like old cameras?
-Then check out my entire collection!
+If you like old film cameras, check out all of my reviews here!